 Basic Safety Concept

-●Make safety the first priority.
+● Make safety the first priority.
 (Safety First)

-The basis of corporate activities is “people.”
-The first priority must be always given to safety that protects “people.”
+The first priority must always be given to safety that protects “people.”

-●All accidents are preventable.
+● All accidents are preventable.

 Managers must lead the workplace, having the strong belief that “all accidents are preventable.”

-●Safety is everyone’s responsibility.
+● Safety is everyone’s responsibility.

 While the Company conducts what it should do, every single person must take responsible actions to protect themselves.